Log in

 FREE TO LIVE ANIMAL SHELTER

-• Begin by filling out a volunteer application online (www.hopecenterofedmond.com).
-Then, wait for a call from HOPE Center volunteer coordinator Denise (348-1340) to set up your shift.
+• If you’d like to volunteer, begin by filling out a volunteer application online.
+Then, wait for a call from HOPE Center volunteer coordinator to set up your shift.

 WINGS